Complete your application successfully using these job application tips and the practical application checklist.

 2. Read the instructions carefully

-3. Write legibly and check details for accuracy
+3. Check details for accuracy

-Complete the application neatly and legibly.
 Check that you have written down the right contact numbers and email address.
 Use correct spacing and capitalization.

 4. Make sure your employment history is correct